 I observed my father carefully assembling and critically positioning all the equipment to extract the best performance.
 Then came the sound checks… This is what grabbed my attention - every new music venue presented unique acoustic challenges that required specific solutions for optimal audio quality.
 The complexities that audio brought ensured a never-ending source of challenges and innovative solutions.
 My curiosity was endless and all my spare time was spent on reading books and magazines on sound, audio equipment and related DIY projects.
 I studied my fathers every move at the live music events and I absorbed all the information.
 It wasn’t too long before I became as proficient as my father in setting up sound systems at venues for live music events.
 It felt rewarding to know that I contributed so much in making every live music event such an enjoyable musical experience for the audience.
 I knew then that I wanted a full-time career in Audio.

 After high school, I got a job as an Audio Technician at a professional audio company (specialising in speaker design and manufacture).
-The first two years were basically an apprenticeship where I learnt everything audio from A to Z - from the theory and design stage, to the prototype testing, actual parts manufacturing, assembly, testing and the final auditioning of the product that would be released into market.
-After two years of hard work and a massive learning curve, I felt confident that I knew as much as everyone else in the company about designing and building a complete speaker from scratch.
+The first three years were basically an apprenticeship where I learnt everything audio from A to Z - from the theory and design stage, to the prototype testing, actual parts manufacturing, assembly, testing and the final auditioning of the product that would be released into market.
+After three years of hard work and a massive learning curve, I felt confident that I knew as much as everyone else in the company about designing and building a complete speaker from scratch.
 Over time, I began to hone my building skills and vastly increase my knowledge and experience in the audio field.
 I was keen to start my own audio company, but my father advised me that a degree in finance would be very helpful, not only to run a business later on, but would also provide me with an alternative career should my interest in audio wane.

 After many years of principally in a finance career (with audio still very much a big part of my life), I decided to start my own audio company.
 My focus was to put all my knowledge and expertise into building ultra-high performance audio products.
 So was born Angel Acoustics.
 I had ambitious ideas, but it made perfect sense for me to start with something simple to get the business going.
 In an era of downsizing, cost cutting and compromising, I took the exact opposite path - my goal was not to compromise and only have designs of the highest functionality, incorporating the very latest technology, premium materials, most advanced manufacturing & measuring equipment and highly skilled expertise.